EricM2/airborne-detection-starter-kit/README.md

 # SiamMOT baseline

+[SiamMOT](https://github.com/amazon-research/siam-mot) is a region-based Siamese Multi-Object Tracking network that detects and associates object instances simultaneously.

 This repository contains [SiamMOT](https://github.com/amazon-research/siam-mot) baseline interface which you can submit and improve upon.

-SiamMOT is a region-based Siamese Multi-Object Tracking network that detects and associates object instances simultaneously.

 ## Additional Steps

 1. Change your entrypoint i.e. `run.sh` from `python test.py` to `python siam_mot_test.py`.
 2. Copy the Dockerfile present in `siam-mot/Dockerfile` to repository root.
+3. Set `gpu: true` in your `aicrowd.yaml`.
-3. Follow common steps shared in [SUBMISSION.md](/docs/SUBMISSION.md)
+4. Follow common steps shared in [SUBMISSION.md](/docs/SUBMISSION.md)

 ```
 #> cp siam-mot/Dockerfile Dockerfile